raku-community-modules/Slang-Roman/README.md

 DESCRIPTION
 ===========

-This bit of admittedly twisted code let you use Roman numerals in your Perl 6 code.
+This bit of admittedly twisted code let you use Roman numerals in your Raku code.
 It patches the running grammar so you can use a Roman numeral anywhere you would use a regular integer.

 Future enhancements will include expansions to printf/sprintf with a custom formatting type, and the equivalents of `hex()` to handle string conversion.